Beinn a' Charra Standing Stone

-Location: Just east of Committee Road, about 3 miles south of the Malacleit turnoff.
+Location: Just east of Committee Road, about three miles south of the Malacleit turnoff.
 There is a pullover at the base of the hill, but the site is unsigned and a good OS map is essential!

 Website: Beinn a' Charra Standing Stone

 Photo Credit: David Ross and Britain Express

 Opening Details: Open access site, usually accessible at any reasonable time